obahamonde/glob_utils/README.md

 # Glob Utils

-Utilities and abstractions to work with FastAPI, Httpx and Pydantic.
+Utilities and abstractions to work with Httpx and Pydantic.

 ## Installation